 Each grade and gender compete separately at the meet, but coached as a full team for practices.

-There is usually a mini-meet on an evening at Nashwaaksis Middle School and then the full meet is during a school day in June.
+Meet is during a school day in June.
 We usually bus the students to the meet location in the morning, usually at Nashwaaksis Middle School, and transportation home is the responsibility of the family.
-Meet usually starts at 9:45am and ends around 4pm.
+Meet usually starts at 9:45am and ends around 4:30pm.

 Time frame: May and June.